amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 {{% notice note %}}
 The term "namespace" is used in a variety of contexts.
 For example, **Kubernetes** namespaces are a different concept to **Linux** namespaces.
-To avoid confusion their use will always be qualified.
+For the duration of this chapter when you see the word namespace you must interpret that as **Linux namespace**.
 {{% /notice %}}

-As we will learn later, there are small handful of distinct Linux namespace types and each process must reside in **exactly** one instance of each namespace type at any single point in time.
+As we will learn later, there are a small handful of distinct namespace types and each process must reside in **exactly** one instance of each namespace type at any point in time.
 Some types are more interesting and/or simple to demonstrate than others.
-In the interests of practicality we will start by acknowledging just the [UTS](https://en.wikipedia.org/wiki/Linux_namespaces#UTS) Linux namespace type.
+In the interests of practicality we will start by acknowledging just the [UTS](https://en.wikipedia.org/wiki/Linux_namespaces#UTS) namespace type.

 ### The Linux UTS namespace